 (Photo: courtesy of Irene Coates, Warragul, Victoria)

 These Caterpillars black with a complex pale yellow pattern on the back of each segment, including two thin pale yellow lines running along the the back.
-The caterpillars have a row of orange spots along each side, and have long fine hairs which project to the front, to the rear, and sideways.
+The caterpillars have a row of pink or orange verrucae along each side, and have long fine hairs which project to the front, to the rear, and sideways.

 The caterpillars form a pupa inside a sparse cocoon made of silk and larval hairs, attached to a fence, a tree, or a wall.
 The male and female pupae have different colour patterns.
 The pupae of both sexes is white with scattered black markings.
 Additionally the male has a row of orange spots along each side.

 The female pupa is also white with scattered black markings, but with a row of pink spots along each side, and aso a pink band across each segment.